jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

   - ``source .venv/bin/activate`` activates the virtual environment, the ``(.venv)`` in the terminal indicates the virtual environment was activated
   - ``python3 -m pip install --upgrade pip`` upgrades ``pip`` the `python package manager <https://pypi.org/project/pip/>`_ to the latest version
   - ``pip install --requirement requirements.txt`` installs any python libraries listed in ``requirements.txt`` in the virtual environment, in this case ``pytest-watch``
-  - ``pytest-watch`` is a program that automatically uses the `pytest <https://docs.pytest.org/>`_ library to runs tests when a python file in the project changes
+  - ``pytest-watch`` is a program that automatically uses the `pytest <https://docs.pytest.org/>`_ library to run tests when a python file in the project changes
   - `pytest <https://docs.pytest.org/>`_ is an external library for running tests in python

 * type ``pytest-watch`` in the terminal to run the tests and the terminal displays